Get the Recipe

 It will become just a tad glossy from the added fat, and should feel rich, creamy, and smooth.
 Note that it's not soupy or runny at all.

 If at any point your polenta becomes too thick or hard, just add some water, stock, or milk, and whisk it in.
-It'll start off lumpy but will quickly mix in until soft and smooth again.
+It'll start off lumpy, but will quickly become soft and smooth again.

 How to Sear, Fry, and Grill Polenta

 If you want to chill the polenta and then cut it up for frying, grilling, or searing, here's how.